 How can we/do we qualify for In-State Tuition?

-To find out more information regarding New Mexico Residency requirements, you may visit the Registrar’s Web page and then follow the links to the New Mexico Higher Education Department’s Web site on residency requirements.
+To find out more information regarding New Mexico Residency requirements, visit the Registrar’s Web page and follow the links to the New Mexico Higher Education Department’s Web site on residency requirements.
 For further information contact the Registrar’s office at (575) 624-8070.

 How can my cadet apply for scholarships and/or financial aid?